Free Resume Templates [Download & Print]

 The most painful part of building a resume is editing yourself.
 How can your entire career fit into four or five bullet points for each job you’ve had?
 Here’s some good news: if you’re a senior engineer, it’s totally cool to drop from your resume the server job you had in college.

 Even if you whittled the jobs you’d include down to three or four, try starting with a basic resume outline.
 Fill it to your heart’s content; then, review every job experience bullet point individually and ask, “Does this point show my expertise and say something new?”
 If the answer’s no, exclude it.
-Before you know it, you’ll have a polished one-page resume.
+Before you know it, you’ll have a polished printable resume.